Civic Engagement Microgrant Program

 Can I submit more than one application?
 We highly recommend only submitting one application for review.

 Can I select more than one category?
 Yes.
-Please note that the maximum grant amount for one group/organization is $2000 and the maximum grant amount for new group/organizations is $4000.
+Please note that the maximum grant amount for one group/organization’s activity is $2000 and the maximum grant amount for new group/organizations is $4000.

 When is the deadline to apply?
-The deadline for applications is midnight on September 9, 2022.
+The deadline for applications is October 16, 2023, 11:59 pm local time.

 When do I need to complete my project?
-Projects need to be completed by May 22, 2023.
+Projects need to be completed (including a final report) by May 30, 2024.

 What are my reporting responsibilities to Research!America?
 You will be required to complete a short midterm report (est. 10-15 min), a final report (est. 20-30 min), and a brief program survey (10 min).
 You will also check-in with the program manager via email twice a month; the program manager will support your project as needed.

 When will I receive funding?
-You will receive the grant money approximately 2-3 weeks upon returning the signed microgrant agreement.
+You will receive the grant money approximately 2-3 weeks after returning the signed microgrant agreement.

 I still have questions.
 Who can I contact?
-Please reach out to us at firstname.lastname@example.org.
+Please reach out to firstname.lastname@example.org.

 For 30 years, Research!America has been committed to advocacy for science, discovery, and innovation to achieve better health for all.
 This work is supported in part by a grant from the Rita Allen Foundation.